Medicinal Plant Lexicon

 Information about the plant

-The horse chestnut is a deciduous tree, it probably came to Central Europe from Turkey at the end of the 16th century, as a part of horse feed.
-Today it of great importance in Europe as an avenue and park tree, but also grows wild from farming.
-"Aesculus" (Latin) is described as "a kind of oak of lofty stature and solid wood sacred to Jupiter, growing on mountains."
-The epithet hippocastananum comes from Greek 'hippos' (= horse) and "kastanon" (= chestnut) and clearly confirms that the seeds were used as horse feed, it is also said to have been used in horses as a remedy for coughs.
-The horse chestnut grows up to 30m high and bears the very characteristic 5 - 7-fingered, large leaves.
-The white to pink flowers are in large, upright clusters like lit candles at the end of the branches.
-Flowering time is April - May.
-In the autumn, the green and prickly fruits fall from the trees.
-They break up and each one releases 2 to 3 large, shiny, brown seeds, which are often collected by children, referred to as "conkers".
+The horse chestnut is a deciduous tree that probably arrived in Central Europe from Turkey at the end of the 16th century, used as horse feed.
+Today, it is of great importance in Europe as an avenue and park tree, but it also grows wild from cultivation.
+"Aesculus" (Latin) is described as "a type of oak of lofty stature and solid wood, sacred to Jupiter, that grows on mountains."
+The epithet hippocastanum comes from the Greek 'hippos' (= horse) and "kastanon" (= chestnut), clearly confirming that the seeds were used as horse feed.
+It is also said to have been used as a remedy for cough in horses.

 Medicinally used parts of plants (herbal drug)